Malta. c. July 1943. Group portrait of fitters and mechanics of No. 3 Squadron RAAF.

 Leading Aircraftman Lloyd (Grizz) Bear of Vic, is seen here making the jump which gained him victory.
 [AWM MEC1551]

-The Squadron later advanced past Rome to Creta and Jesi airfields, against the ‘Gothic Line’.
-They then went across the Apennines to the Adriatic coast, and up to Fano, where Padre Fred McKay acquired 'Koala Casa', where Grizz enjoyed the cups of tea, cakes and buns.
+The Squadron later advanced past Rome to Creta and Iesi airfields, against the ‘Gothic Line’.
+They then went across the Apennines to the Adriatic coast, and up to Fano - where Padre Fred McKay acquired the RAAF social club 'Koala Casa', where Grizz enjoyed the cups of tea, cakes and buns.

 "Koala Casa", Italy. c.
 1944.
 Members of the RAAF gather around the fire in "Koala Casa", and talk of home and when